Serrin-type Overdetermination in Scaling Limits: Sharp Existence and Asymptotic Behavior of Quasi-linear Schr\"odinger

 \subsection{Existence of energy ground states}

 We will work on the space $X$.
 Note that $X$ is not a vector space since it is not closed under the sum.
-Nevertheless, $X$ is a complete metric space with the distance $d_X(u, v)=\|u-v\|_{H^1(\R^N)}+\|\nabla (u^2)-\nabla (v^2)\|_{L^2(\R^N)}$.
+Nevertheless, $X$ is a complete metric space with the distance $\mathrm{d}_X(u, v)=\|u-v\|_{H^1(\R^N)}+\|\nabla (u^2)-\nabla (v^2)\|_{L^2(\R^N)}$.
 Due to the presence of $V(u)$, $I$ is not differentiable in $X$ when $N\geq 2$, and powerful variational techniques, such as those involving Palais-Smale sequences, cannot be used.
 To remedy this, inspired by \cite{ZCW}, we develop a minimization approach that uses only elementary arguments and prove, a posteriori, that a minimum of $I$ on $\mathcal{P} \cap \mS_a$ is indeed a critical point of $I$ restricted to $\mS_a$.
 However, the strategy of the proofs in \cite{ZCW} and in the present work is essentially distinct.

-Instead of working directly on the constraint $\mathcal{P}\cap\mS_a$, as in \cite{ZCW}, inspired by our previous work \cite{Jeanjean-Zhang-Zhong-2024}, see also \cite{BM} for the introduction of this strategy, we first consider a relaxed problem.
+Instead of working directly on the constraint $\mathcal{P}\cap\mS_a$, as in \cite{ZCW}, inspired by the work \cite{Jeanjean-Zhang-Zhong-2024}, see also \cite{Clarke1976,DHZ-2026,BM} for the introduction of this strategy, we first consider a relaxed problem.
 For any $a>0$, we introduce the set $D_a:=\{u\in X: \|u\|_2^2\leq a\}$ and we define $\mathcal{P}_a:=\mathcal{P}\cap D_a.$ The set $\mathcal{P}_a$ is a natural constraint since, as a consequence of a Pohozaev identity, any non-trivial critical point of $I$ constrained to $D_a$ belongs to $\mathcal{P}_a$.